chickencuber/Build.h/README.md

 - [x] cross platform fs api
 - [ ] more compilers than just gcc, clang, and msvc
 ## Known bug
 windows is completly broken, if you would like to help fix it, feel free to make a PR
+if you're on windows, there are three things you can do
+1. make a PR with a fix
+2. use WSL
+3. switch to linux